 But Brown Harwood served only three years in that august office.
 His resignation on April 14, 1925 was front page news.
 Harwood said that he was yielding his office to “someone who might be able to lift the torch higher and bear it forward better and farther than I can ever hope to do.”

-The Star-Telegram said imperial klazik was “the second highest office in the klan in the United States.”
+The Star-Telegram in announcing Brown’s resignation pointed out that imperial klazik was “the second highest office in the klan in the United States.”

 Brown Harwood, upon his resignation from KKK national office, returned to Fort Worth and resumed his real estate career.
 Harwood and family were active in their neighborhood of Glen Garden/Oaklawn.
 Brown also raised champion show dogs.
 His twin daughters attended Oaklawn School, which had opened in 1922 when the Oaklawn area had its own school district.
 Fort Worth annexed the school district in 1925.
 The current Oaklawn Elementary School opened in 1936.